Last Updated

 | Option | Typical cost | What you get |

 Danes who’ve bought before sometimes skip professional help entirely.
-As an expat navigating Danish contracts in a second language, that’s a highly risky scenario for something to go wrong.
+As an expat navigating Danish contracts in a second language, that’s a high-risk approach for what is likely the largest purchase of your life.
 The DKK 15,000 for a lawyer is cheap insurance.
+If it’s your first Danish purchase and you’re not fluent in the language, a buyer’s agent is worth considering seriously.

 Tip